Swarmops/Swarmops/README.md

 Installation
 ------------

-Minimum requirements are Debian Stretch or Ubuntu Xenial (due to systemd requirements; upstart is deprecated).
-As Debian Stretch hasn't been released at time of writing, Ubuntu Xenial is the only platform Swarmops is currently built for.
+Minimum requirements are a 2016+ Debian or Ubuntu LTS.
+This means at present, the Stretch and Xenial distributions are supported.

 If you're daring enough to install a pilot of Swarmops, you're most welcome to do so!
 Run these commands _as root_ - first, fetch the signing key for the repository: